Reviews You Can Rely On

 Our Analysis and Test Results

 The Nutribullet Combo is an upgraded version of the Nutribullet Blender, a longtime fan favorite for its balance of price and performance.
-The Combo includes a 64-ounce pitcher with an integrated blade and two smaller individual cups — a 32-ounce cup and a 24-ounce cup with a handle, each with to-go lids — that attach to a separate extractor blade.
+The Combo includes a 64-ounce pitcher with an integrated blade and two smaller individual cups—a 32-ounce cup and a 24-ounce cup with a handle, each with to-go lids—that attach to a separate extractor blade.
 The 1200-watt base features a straightforward interface with low, medium, and high-speed settings, a pulse button, and an Extract program designed specifically for processing fresh fruit and vegetables.

 Although it doesn't excel at crushing ice, the Combo does a great job of blending hearty smoothies, which is made that much more convenient by the included to-go cups.
-However you choose to blend, the Combo is also a breeze to clean up.

 Credit: Natalie Kafader